wp-plugins/site-creation-wizard/readme.txt

 == Changelog ==

+=2.4=
+* Minor Fix - removed 'upload_path' from options that are copied from the template site.

+= 2.3 =

+* Fixed a few issues
+** New site now sets admin e-mail, ownership of all posts and blogs to site owner ** sets page, post, etc. creation dates to the current date time.

 = 2.2.1 =

 * Fixed placement of 'Create New Site' Link within the Admin (and Network Admin) Menus.